Loki0865/Codealpha_image_gallery/README.md

-# it is an image gallery project using  HTML,CSS & Javascript project
+# it is an image gallery project using  HTML,CSS & Javascript